 Goonoo Goonoo Station

-The Liverpool Plains were first discovered by European settlers after Surveyor General John Oxley (1783-1828) undertook two expeditions during 1817 and 1818.
+The Liverpool Plains were first encountered by Europeans after Surveyor General John Oxley (1783-1828) undertook two expeditions during 1817 and 1818.
 Although Oxley reported enthusiastically about the pasture lands of the Liverpool Plans, the Liverpool Ranges initially proved a barrier to settlement in the region.

 When news of rich pasture lands reached England, immigration to Australia, especially of those with pastoral aspirations, increased dramatically.

 In order to control the rapid advance of pastoral settlement, and to safeguard settlers, it was decided to limit the area where land could be selected and securely held in 1826.
 However, pastoralists from the Hunter Valley affected by overstocking or drought began to broach this boundary and squat in favourable positions on the Liverpool Plains.
 By the end of 1831, these lands had become occupied up to the New England Tableland.

 The Australian Agricultural Company (AACo) was one of the outcomes of reports written by Commissioner John Bigge, who was sent to New South Wales in 1819 to investigate the government of the colony.
 He drafted three reports, one of which included observations on